hmedrano/erddap-python/README.md

 #### Tabledap data subset request

-An user can build the data request query by chaining the result variables, constraints and server side adding methods.
+The user can build the data request query by chaining the result variables, constraints, and server side operations with the corresponding methods.
 And at the end you can make the data request in all the available formats that ERDDAP provides (csv, mat, json, nc, etc).

 ```python
 >>>